normandmickey/askgpt3-zoom/README.md

-# Chatbot for Zoom using GPT-3 or GPT-4
+# Chatbot for Zoom using ChatGPT (GPT-3.5-Turbo) or GPT-4

 ## Local/Development Setup